1928 Auckland Rugby League season: Representative season

 A North Island v South Island trial match was played at Carlaw Park.
 The North Island team fielded a large contingent of Auckland players including Craddock Dufty, Roy Hardgrave, Hec Brisbane, Maurice Wetherill, Stan Prentice, Frank Delgrosso, A. Scott, Lou Hutt, Wally Somers, and Jim O'Brien (Marist).
 The North Island team was far too good, winning 44 to 8.
 The following week a Probables v Possibles match was played as part of the selection process for the New Zealand team to play against the touring England side.
-The two teams featured the following Auckland players (Probables): Craddock Dufty, Len Scott, Hec Brisbane, Allan Seagar, Tim Peckham, Wally Somers, Jim O'Brien (Marist), Trevor Hall, Alf Scott, (Possibles): J Beattie, W Hanlon, and E Cleaver.
+The two teams featured the following Auckland players (Probables): Craddock Dufty, Len Scott, Hec Brisbane, Allan Seagar, Tim Peckham, Wally Somers, Jim O'Brien (Marist), Trevor Hall, Alf Scott, (Possibles): J Beattie, Trevor Hanlon, and Bill Cleaver.

 A match was also played by Auckland in Whangarei.
 This was the first time an Auckland representative team had played in Northland and they were up against a fledgling North Auckland side.
 The area was relatively lowly populated and it was thought that they could not sustain both competitive rugby union and rugby league sides.
 Auckland win relatively convincingly and rugby league was to continue to struggle in the area for some time.
 The final match of the season saw Auckland go down to South Auckland both physically and on the scoreboard by 21 points to 7.
 The Auckland team was below strength.

 Representative fixtures and trials

 Auckland v South Auckland (Northern Union C.C.)

+Stan Prentice of Auckland broke his nose, while W. Smith of South Auckland sustained serious injuries to his back and broken ribs.
+While Stan Raynor also of South Auckland broke ribs with all three players being admitted to Auckland Hospital.